OliviaLeavitt/tictactoechallenge/README.md

 ## Overview

-This repository contains my solution for the Tic-Tac-Toe programming challenge.
-The challenge involved creating a simple Tic-Tac-Toe game where the user plays against the computer.
+This repository contains a simple Tic-Tac-Toe game where the user plays against the computer.
 The game is implemented in Python and is designed to be run from the command line.
+It features a basic computer opponent that attempts to block the user's winning moves and makes random moves otherwise.

 ## Installation